1099 Status: Everything You Need to Know

 - A major shipping company was fined $319 million by the IRS and ordered to pay $27 million by a court due to worker misclassification.

 It is best not to risk worker misclassification, even if you have no intent to deceive.
 If you need help understanding 1099 status, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.